chiefbiiko/bwt/README.md

 `bwt` exports to factory functions `stringifier` and `parser` that create corresponding marshalling functions: `stringify` and `parse`.

-In case of exceptions marshalling ops return `null` rather than `throw`ing errors (that possibly leak sensitive information).
+In case of exceptions, fx input validation or MAC verification errors, marshalling ops return `null` rather than `throw`ing errors (that possibly leak sensitive information).

 Find basic interfaces and constants below.